 Founder and owner of Pioneer Millworks, J. Ohhhh plays as hard as he works - on a sunny Friday lunch hour you'll often find him tooling down the muddy inclines of Victor's single track.
-On the home front, Jonathan enjoys the craziness of family life with witty Sierra beginning adulthood on the west coast, adventurous & quizzical Jake River chasing after Dexter-the-dog and the ever-patient Maxine who manages to keep them all in health, in love and in line.
+On the home front, Jonathan enjoys the craziness of family life with witty Sierra in nearby Seattle, adventurous & quizzical Jake River chasing after Luca-the-dog and the ever-patient Maxine who manages to keep them all in health, in love and in line.

-Roblyn is a key memeber of our East Coast sales team.
+Roblyn is a key member of our East Coast sales team.
 With a degree and loads of experience in residential and commercial interior design, a background in fine tile, and an intense love of remodeling, Roblyn is a favorite among our pro design clients and homeowners.
 Walking the talk, Roblyn makes a habit of updating her home, over and over again.
-In between she spends time with Rocco, the sweetest, mean-looking dog ever, reads any book she can grab, and laughs at her cat, Francis.
+In between, she spends time with Edie, the sweetest dog ever, reads any book she can grab, and camps with friends.

-Wendy is our end all be all Customer Services Leader, ensuring production, invoicing, and projects are handled with customer service beyond belief.
+Wendy is our be-all-end-all Customer Services Leader, ensuring production, invoicing, and projects are handled with customer service beyond belief.
 You’ll likely meet her via email or over the phone, and yes, she’s that smiley.
 When she isn’t organizing and communicating, she’s camping with her husband, Lou, playing softball, cheering her kids (Preston and Jasmine) on — basically she never stops.

 Ashley is a force in all things customer service.
 She works in tandem with our west coast team, behind the scenes, making project details flow seamlessly.
 She finds her energy easily focuses on organization even in her personal time where she's a huge component in making the Pickathon independent eco-centric music festival happen in Oregon.
 An avid locavore, Ashley is a true foodie enjoying cooking gourmet meals for her husband Chris, their son Alan, family friends, and even — we know we're really lucky! — her coworkers.